colyseus/docs/docs/state/fossil-delta.md

 ### Listening to attribute changes of deep data structures

+The example below describes how to catch each attribute change from inside a map of players.
+The callback will be called multiple times, for each attribute that has changed.

 ```typescript fct_label="JavaScript"
 room.listen("players/:id/:attribute", (change) => {
   console.log(change.operation); // => "add" | "remove" | "replace"